icyTan/portfolio2019/src/pages/bfbc.md

 > When you see the words “bully-free website”, what do you think of and what do you expect to take away from such a place?

 In the past, our client had an organization dedicated to creating changes in anti-bully policy in workplaces and government.

 Now they needed to rebuild the organization by gaining the trust of new members, without leaving bullying victims out of the picture.

+We were tasked with designing a responsive web prototype that can be the start for our client to begin her social movement once again.

 <!-- During the course of this project I learned about: